 How much you'll save will depend on your salary and the specific scheme you've been signed up to, and although minimum contribution levels have been set, there's nothing to say that individual schemes or even personal choice can't increase those levels for a bigger final pot (just bear in mind that most schemes will take a small percentage of your annual savings as a management fee, too).
 Back to Top

-Some employees might already have noticed money coming out of their pay packet.
-The biggest companies (those with more than 120,000 staff) started the process in October 2012, while smaller companies will gradually get in on the action by 2018.
+Many employees will already have noticed money coming out of their pay packet.
+The biggest companies (those with more than 120,000 staff) started the process in October 2012, while smaller companies will be gradually getting in on the action up until 2018.
 Firms with fewer than 50 members of staff started to get things underway in 2015, but by 2018 the smallest employers – even a two-person set up – will be obliged to have a scheme in place.
 Back to Top

 The days of people staying in one job for their entire working life seem to be a thing of the past, and that means you may be wondering what would happen to your pension fund should you change jobs.
 Luckily, there's no cause for concern – your pension is yours and the money will still be invested until you reach retirement, and once your company has auto-enrolled you into a new pension scheme there are usually a couple of options for you to consider:

 Make sure to discuss the options with your pension provider.
 Back to Top

 Yes.
 If you perhaps need your whole pay packet to pay bills or have a private pension scheme you think is sufficient, you can always ask for an opt-out form.
 If you do so within one month of being enrolled, your involvement will be automatically cancelled, but if it takes longer, you'll start to accrue a small pension pot, which you won't be able to touch until retirement.
 You'll be automatically re-enrolled every three years so will need to go through the process again should you wish to remain out of the scheme.